wustlcse237sp20/project-arora-dakich-kunen237project/README.md

 # cse237-project: Virtual Stock Market
 Members: Aaron Arora, Tori Dakich, Jeremy Kunen

-User stories completed this iteration (iteration 2):
+User stories completed this iteration (iteration 3):

-- Real names are given for equities and stored in equities.txt.
-User can enter and remove names.
-- Real names are given for clients and stored in clients.txt.
-User can enter and remove names.
-- Merged stock market main execution and input codes with user interface.
-- Improved user interface aesthetics.
-- User can generate random input given price limit and quantity limit.
-Input gets stored to a file.
-- When main stock market algorithhm is executed, verbose output is written to output file with same name as input file (except .out instead of .in).

-User stories for next iteration:
-- Error checking/exceptions.
+- Error handling and exceptions
-- Dialog boxes for all actions performed (success or failure).
+- Dialog boxes to alert the user if successful or not
+- Detailed median and time traveler output dialog boxes
+- Improved UI layout and added text to better guide the user
+- Main stock market routine (computeTrans) split up into multiple subroutines as advised from the feedback given

 What is implemented but doesn't currently work:
-- User interface tends to crash when false/erroneous input is specified.
-Plan on implementing error checking/exceptions to deal with this.
-- Median and time travlelers algorithms implemented but not yet runnable from the UI.
+- Everything we have implemented works.

 ***IMPORTANT NOTE***
 When specifying the input file name "filename", the file is stored in input/filename.in.